Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 \subsection{Examples on compact threefolds}

-This section is devoted to discuss some non-trivial examples of solutions of the twisted Hull-Strominger system with $\ell_X \neq 0$ on compact threefolds.
+This section is devoted to discuss some non-trivial examples of solutions of the twisted Hull-Strominger system with $[\theta_\omega] \neq 0$ on compact threefolds.
 Our analysis further illustrates the fact that the theory for the equations \eqref{eq:twistedStromhol} is richer than the theory for the Hull-Strominger system.
 In complex dimension three or higher the conformal invariance of the first three equations in \eqref{eq:twistedStromhol} is lost, and there seems to be no analogue of the proof of Proposition \ref{prop:conformal}.
 Motivated by this, in Section \ref{sec:stringholCourant} we will introduce a notion of Aeppli class associated to a general solution of the twisted Hull-Strominger system, by means of a special class of holomorphic Courant algebroids introduced in \cite{grt2}.

-Our first family of examples builds on a construction in \cite{Bismutflat}, and corresponds to solutions of the twisted Hull-Strominger system \eqref{eq:twistedStromhol} with $G = \{1\}$ (see \eqref{eq:twistedStromexact}) on a class of non-K\"ahler complex manifolds diffeomorphic to $S^3 \times T^3$.
+Our first family of examples builds on a construction in \cite{Bismutflat}.
+It corresponds to solutions of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact} on a class of non-K\"ahler complex manifolds diffeomorphic to $S^3 \times T^3$.
 Consider the non-compact threefold

 endowed with the solution of \eqref{eq:twistedStromexact} given by the product of \eqref{eq:seedgeneral} with the flat Calabi-Yau metric and holomorphic volume form on $\CC$.
 Consider the homomorphism $\rho \colon \mathbb{Z}^3 \to \SU(2)$ defined by